 “ANA prioritizes passenger safety and sought to present safety information in an engaging manner that also provides unique insight into Japanese culture.
 We are honored that the in-flight safety video we produced with Shochiku received the Grand Prix.
 We hope that the extra attention will encourage more people to learn about traditional Japanese performing arts and culture, and for customers to rediscover the greatness of Kabuki.”

 The inflight video debuted on ANA’s domestic flights in 2018 and was rolled out on international flights in January 2019, with subtitles in 17 languages.

-Founded in 1952, ANA serves 78 international and 118 domestic destinations from their duel Tokyo hubs at Narita and Haneda airports.
+Founded in 1952, ANA serves 78 international and 118 domestic destinations from their dual Tokyo hubs at Narita and Haneda airports.
 The carrier has been a Star Alliance partner since 1999 and currently has joint partnerships with United Airlines, Lufthansa, SWISS and Austrian Airlines.
 The ANA Group also owns Japanese low-cost carrier (LCC) Peach and collectively, the airline group served 54.4 million passengers in FY 2018.
 ANA employs around 43,000 team members and operates a fleet of 260 aircraft.
 Additionally, the carrier was the launch customer and is the largest operator of the Boeing 787 Dreamliner Family aircraft.

 Source: All Nippon Airways (ANA)